mkozjak/mkozjak.github.io/_posts/2025-09-16-metrics-void.md

 Sometimes you think you've got everything set up perfectly, but then reality hits you like a freight train.
 That's exactly what happened when I was trying to wire and convert custom logs (simple heartbeats) from our IoT devices as metrics into Google Cloud Monitoring using OpenTelemetry Collector.

-## The IoT Context: Why This Setup Exists
+**The IoT Context: Why This Setup Exists**

 Before diving into the debugging nightmare, let me explain the architecture that led to this problem.
 Our IoT devices run on ESP32 microcontrollers - these are resource-constrained embedded devices that can't afford the overhead of full OpenTelemetry instrumentation or HTTP/gRPC-based telemetry protocols.

-**The constraint:** ESP32 chips have limited memory and processing power, so we needed the most lightweight telemetry approach possible.
+_The constraint_: ESP32 chips have limited memory and processing power, so we needed the most lightweight telemetry approach possible.

-**The solution:** MQTT publishing.
+_The solution_: MQTT publishing.
 The devices simply publish JSON messages containing device status and uptime data to specific MQTT topics.
 We use one of the standard MQTT brokers to handle the pub/sub routing for us.

 Here's what a typical heartbeat message from an IoT device looks like:
 ```json